Sn4red/scp-collector/README.md

 It’s worth noting that using /`card` is not required to access the **information** commands.
 It’s only necessary when you want to use the bot’s main functionality.

 After registering, you can start capturing cards using /`capture`.
 You get 5 daily attempts, which reset at midnight (EST/EDT).
-Even if you haven't used all of them, your attempts will reset to 5 at the start of the next day.

 The rarity of the cards is defined by what is called 'class'.
 There is a set probability of obtaining each class, and depending on which one you get, you receive a certain amount of **XP** and **crystals**: